LTLA/BiocWorkflow2015/converted/workflow.md

 To analyze H3K9ac data, a window size of 150 bp is used here.
 This corresponds roughly to the length of the DNA in a nucleosome [@humburg2011chipseqr], which is the smallest relevant unit for studying histone mark enrichment.
-The spacing between windows is set to the default of 50 bp, i.e., adjacent window starts are 50 bp apart.
+The spacing between windows is set to the default of 50 bp, i.e., the start positions for adjacent windows are 50 bp apart.
+Smaller spacings can be used to improve spatial resolution, but will increase memory usage and runtime by increasing the number of windows required to cover the genome.
+This is unnecessary as small spacings confer little practical benefit for this data set -- counts for very closely spaced windows will be practically identical.
-By default, windows with very low counts are removed to reduce memory use.
+Finally, windows with very low counts (by default, less than a sum of 10 across all libraries) are removed to reduce memory usage.
+This represents a preliminary filter to remove uninteresting windows corresponding to likely background regions.

 ## Filtering windows by abundance

-Low-abundance windows contain no binding sites and need to be filtered out.
+As previously mentioned, low-abundance windows contain no binding sites and need to be filtered out.
 This improves power by removing irrelevant tests prior to the multiple testing correction;
     avoids problems with discreteness in downstream statistical methods; and reduces computational work for further analyses.